skypointcloud/cdp/docs/docs/salesforcemarketingcloud.md

 10. Select the following permissions for the Server-to-Server properties:

-> These are the minimum permissions required to use Salesforce Marketing Cloud Connector.
-> For both import and export integration workflows of SkyPoint and Salesforce Marketing Cloud, client keys will need the following access permissions:
+> For both import and export integrations workflows of SkyPoint and Salesforce Marketing Cloud, client keys will need the following access permissions:

 |Workflows  |Permissions  |
 |---------|---------|